mlc-ai/mlc-llm/docs/deploy/python_engine.rst

 .. code:: bash

-  python -c "from mlc_llm import LLMEngine; print(LLMEngine)"
+  python -c "from mlc_llm import MLCEngine; print(MLCEngine)"

-You are expected to see the output of ``<class 'mlc_llm.serve.engine.LLMEngine'>``.
+You are expected to see the output of ``<class 'mlc_llm.serve.engine.MLCEngine'>``.

 If the command above results in error, follow :ref:`install-mlc-packages` to install prebuilt pip packages or build MLC LLM from source.

-Run LLMEngine
+Run MLCEngine
 -------------

-:class:`mlc_llm.LLMEngine` provides the interface of OpenAI chat completion synchronously.
+:class:`mlc_llm.MLCEngine` provides the interface of OpenAI chat completion synchronously.
-:class:`mlc_llm.LLMEngine` does not batch concurrent request due to the synchronous design, and please use :ref:`AsyncLLMEngine <python-engine-async-llm-engine>` for request batching process.
+:class:`mlc_llm.MLCEngine` does not batch concurrent request due to the synchronous design, and please use :ref:`AsyncMLCEngine <python-engine-async-llm-engine>` for request batching process.

 **Stream Response.** In :ref:`quick-start` and :ref:`introduction-to-mlc-llm`,
-we introduced the basic use of :class:`mlc_llm.LLMEngine`.
+we introduced the basic use of :class:`mlc_llm.MLCEngine`.

 .. code:: python

-  from mlc_llm import LLMEngine
+  from mlc_llm import MLCEngine

   # Create engine
   model = "HF://mlc-ai/Llama-3-8B-Instruct-q4f16_1-MLC"
-  engine = LLMEngine(model)
+  engine = MLCEngine(model)

   # Run chat completion in OpenAI API.
   for response in engine.chat.completions.create(